codurance/site/src/_posts/2020-04-28-terraform-with-multiple-environments.md

 Can I use a single s3 backend with a different profile (a different account) than the rest of the system.
 Well, yes, the backend can use different credentials than the rest of the setup.
 In fact, I discovered recently that you can have multiple providers (mixing or multiple accounts of the same one), give them different aliases, and choose for each resource which provider to use.

-In fact, some very quick code here how to deal with it, using as a centralized state storage an [Azure](https://azure.microsoft.com/) Blob Storage (mostly because I did not access to the "proper" ones, but I had access to the Codurance Azure playground account).
+In fact, some very quick code here on how to deal with it, using a centralized state storage such as [Azure](https://azure.microsoft.com/) Blob Storage (mostly because I did not have access to the "proper" ones, but I had access to the Codurance Azure playground account).

 First the `remote.tf` file, where we indicate where we will store the state for all workspaces